You may have a loved one who is in immediate danger of harming themselves or others due to incapacitation.

 If you believe that someone’s well-being is at risk, you may want to consider a conservatorship.
 We can assist you in filing a petition with the court to appoint an emergency conservator to make financial and healthcare decisions on the family member’s behalf to protect and support them.

 You can easily schedule a consultation by calling our law offices at (800) 840-1998.
-We would welcome you to meet in one of our offices in Torrance, Laguna Hills, or Fountain Valley.
+We would welcome you to meet in one of our offices in Torrance, Laguna Hills, or Irvine.
 Or we will set up a virtual meeting with you at your convenience no matter where you are located.